apux/apux.github.io/source/2015-05-04-directory-tree.html.markdown

     sudo pacman -S tree

-It is possible to run `tree` just by executing it.
+It is also possible to run `tree` just by executing it.

 ```
 [fizz_buzz_minitest]$ tree